Research & Archives

 Note: Large bags, pens, food, or beverages are not allowed in the research room.
 All researchers must provide their own pencils and paper.
 We will provide gloves if necessary.
 Thank you for your understanding.
 If you have questions, need to book an appointment, would like to request images, or secure staff time for your research, please contact Curator Beverly Phelan at the email above.

-Thank you for your interest in researching with the Benicia Historical Museum.
+Thank you for your interest in researching with the Museum of History Benicia.

 Donate to the Museum Archives